eageissinger/R-CAFE/index.md

 *22 February 2023, 10:00 - 12:00 pm*

 A deeper dive into tidyverse to increase efficiency when working with data.

-Will cover useful functions from:
+We will cover useful functions from:
 - tidyr
 - dplyr
 - stringr